Design Pattern Evangelist Blog

 I have been fascinated with computers for about as long as I can remember.
 I knew I wanted a career with computers when I saw my first real program execute.
 Learning more about computers in college only reinforced my desire.

-But when I started my career at 24, I started to realize that industry wasn’t exactly like college.
+But when I started my career at 24, I began to realize that industry wasn’t exactly like college.
 This wasn’t necessarily bad.
 It meant that there was a whole new world of computers and software out there ready for me to learn about and explore.
 Most new Software Engineers will take a similar journey, even if it doesn’t look exactly the same.
+And that journey begins the day you realize your education didn’t end at graduation.